Learning to Make Pasta from Scratch in Rome, Italy

 Food is an important part of my travels, so every time I venture abroad, I will make it a point to try the local dishes, or better yet — try to cook them!

 What food can you best associate with Italy?

 Gelato, pizza, and of course, the much exalted pasta in all its many forms.
 Italians are known to be vehemently proud of their cuisine and will never settle for the store-bought kind if they could help it.

-As they say, when in Rome do as the Romans do, so when I was there last fall, I joined a pasta-making class to learn the secret recipe of Italy’s most popular dish.
+As they say, when in Rome do as the Romans do, so when I went to Rome for the first time, I joined a pasta-making class to learn the secret recipe of Italy’s most popular dish.

 There are many pasta-making classes all over Italy.
 All you have to do is choose based on your budget, location, and whether you want to learn in someone’s home or a business establishment.
 You can try searching on Get Your Guide, Viator, or any other booking websites.

 I chose a class in Frascati, Rome because:

 - It was the nearest to where I was staying.

 - It was listed on Airbnb.
 I have joined many Airbnb experiences and loved each one of them.
 Cooking classes on Airbnb have been vetted by the Airbnb team to be an authentic culinary experience taking place in an intimate setting and hosted by a local expert.